Science and technology in Morocco: Financial investment in research

 Morocco devoted 0.73% of GDP to research and development (R&D) in 2010, up from 0.64% in 2006.
 This is one of the highest ratios in the Arab world but remains less than half the world average (1.7% of GDP in 2013).

 In 2010, the business sector contributed 30% of domestic research spending, up from about 22% in 2001.
 Higher education contributed a further 45% of domestic research spending in 2010 and the government sector another 23%.Foreign sources contributed just 1.7% of domestic expenditure on research in 2010.
 Overall, the flow of foreign direct investment to Morocco has remained relatively steady since 2007, when it amounted to just over 3% of GDP.
 In 2013, it contributed 3.14% of GDP.

 The REMINEX Corporation (Research on Mines and Exploitation) is the most prominent research performer in the private sector and is a subsidiary of Omnium Nord Africain, the largest privately owned mining group in Morocco.
 Nemotek Technologie is also a big private player.

 According to the Minister of Education, Vocational Training, Higher Education and Scientific Research, expenditure on R&D surged from 0.3% of GDP in 2016 to 0.8% in 2017, although these figures have not been independently verified.

-Morocco was ranked 77th in the Global Innovation Index in 2021, down from 74th in 2019.
+Morocco was ranked 67th in the Global Innovation Index in 2025.